openenergymonitor/guide/source/setup/export-csv.markdown

 ## Using Emoncms

+- {% active_link /setup/emoncms-graphs/ View Graphs%}
-- {% active_link /setup/daily-kwh Daily kWh%}
+- {% active_link /setup/daily-kwh/ Daily kWh%}
-- {% active_link /setup/daily-averages Daily Averages %}
+- {% active_link /setup/daily-averages/ Daily Averages %}
-- {% active_link /setup/export-csv Exporting CSV %}
+- {% active_link /setup/export-csv/ Exporting CSV %}
-- {% active_link /setup/histograms Histograms %}
+- {% active_link /setup/histograms/ Histograms %}

 ***

 Its possible to easily export data selected using the emoncms data viewer by clicking on the **Show CSV Output** button at the bottom of the page.
 Multiple feeds can be selected with datapoints aligned to the same timestamps.